awsdocs/aws-kms-developer-guide/doc_source/key-types.md

 AWS Key Management Service \(AWS KMS\) supports several different types of keys for different uses\.

-When you create a AWS KMS key in KMS, by default, you get a symmetric encryption KMS key\.
+When you create an AWS KMS key, by default, you get a symmetric encryption KMS key\.
 In AWS KMS, a *symmetric encryption KMS key* represents a 256\-bit key that is used for encryption and decryption\.
 Symmetric key material never leaves AWS KMS unencrypted\.
 Unless your task explicitly requires asymmetric encryption or HMAC keys, symmetric encryption KMS keys, which never leave AWS KMS unencrypted, are a good choice\.
 Also, [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use only symmetric encryption KMS keys to encrypt your data\.
 These services do not support encryption with asymmetric KMS keys\.

 You can use a symmetric encryption KMS key in AWS KMS to encrypt, decrypt, and re\-encrypt data, generate data keys and data key pairs, and generate random byte strings\.
 You can [import your own key material](importing-keys.md) into a symmetric encryption KMS key and create symmetric encryption KMS keys in [custom key stores](custom-key-store-overview.md)\.
 For a table comparing the operations that you can perform on symmetric and asymmetric KMS keys, see [Key type reference](symm-asymm-compare.md)\.

-AWS KMS also support the following special\-purpose KMS key types
+AWS KMS also support the following special\-purpose KMS key types:
 + [Asymmetric RSA keys](symmetric-asymmetric.md#asymmetric-cmks) for public key cryptography
 + [Asymmetric RSA and ECC keys](symmetric-asymmetric.md#asymmetric-cmks) for signing and verification
 + [HMAC keys](hmac.md) to generate and verify hash\-based message authentication codes